Skip to footer content

 Public Sub Log(ByVal message As String) Implements ILogger.Log

-' Log to file
+' Code to log to a file

 End Sub